BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/03-Download-Models.md

 mm-download-models.sh
 ```

 **Future:** If you have a Mmojo Share setup, this will try copying from there before downloading from Hugging Face.
 It will mount the Mmojo Share if it's not mounted.
+If it downloads from Hugging Face and a Mmojo Share is availeble, it will backup the model to the Mmojo Share.

 ---
 ### Proceed